 Currently, there are CLAs in the following sectors, which are not generally binding:

 Moreover, the government may issue so-called standard employment contracts (Normalarbeitsverträge or NAV).
 This means that the government regulates the employment relationship between employee and employer in a particular industry.
 The provisions of the NAV apply directly to the employment relationships within its respective scope, unless otherwise agreed in the individual employment contract.
 Currently, NAVs exist for employees in domestic service and agriculture.

 Working time is defined as the time during which the employee must be available to the employer.
 Travel to and from work, however, is not considered working time.
 If the work has to be performed outside the usual place of work and the travel time is longer than the usual commuting time to work, the time difference is considered working time.

-In any case the length of the working hours must be determined and documented (eg, by time recording systems or respective reports).
+In any case, the length of the working hours must be determined and documented (eg, by time recording systems or respective reports).

 For certain groups and entities, the weekly working time may be temporarily extended by up to four hours.

-Under Liechtenstein Law a distinction is made between overtime (Überstunden) and overtime work (Überzeitarbeit).
+Under Liechtenstein law, a distinction is made between overtime (Überstunden) and overtime work (Überzeitarbeit).

-If overtime (meaning more working hours on a specific working day) is necessary, employees are only obliged to do overtime to the extent that they are able to do so and can be expected to do so.
+If overtime (meaning more working hours on a specific working day) is necessary, employees are only obliged to do overtime to the extent that they are able and can be expected to do so.
 Overtime must be compensated by time off or paid at a premium of at least 25% compared to the respective regular salary, unless otherwise agreed upon in writing.
 Overtime may not exceed two hours per day for the individual employee, except on non-working days or in emergencies.

 Overtime calculation and wages